Now accepting Telehealth appointments.

 Years of laughing, worrying, smiling, and frowning can take a toll on the muscles that control expressions on your face.
 Botox® Cosmetic and other products that use the botulinum toxin can have a dramatic impact on the expression lines etched into your face, providing a younger, more relaxed appearance.
-Dr. Stella Matsuda and Dr. Shannon Sheu of Matsuda Dermatology in Honolulu, Hawaii, can match the right product to your needs.
+Dr. Stella Matsuda, Dr. Shannon Sheu, and Dr. Shelbi Jim On of Matsuda Dermatology in Honolulu, Hawaii, can match the right product to your needs.
 Call today or book a consultation online.

 Botox, Dysport®, and Xeomin® each use a purified and diluted form of the botulinum toxin, to force contracted muscles to relax.
 First used as a medical treatment for some eye disorders, Botox was approved for cosmetic use in the early 2000s, and nearly 11 million vials of Botox have been sold in the United States.